nagyist/StackDeployer/README.md

 ## DMG Creation

 This script can optionally create DMG files of your updates too.

-For the moment a simple DMG, but Filestorm support (with installer) is planned for the next update.
+You have two options;

-Set your options in the config file.
-You can specify the width/height, position, background image and so on.
+- a simple DMG - You can specify width/height, position, background image and so on.

+- A DMG with installer.
+This will, for example, automatically place the stacks in the correct rapidweaver library folder.
+This does however, require filestorm (http://www.mindvision.com/filestorm.asp).

+To configure, set your options in the config file dmg array.

 If you have files that need to be included aside from the stack, add them to: